zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 **Constraints:**

 - You MAY skip this step if no user feedback has been received yet
-- You MUST reply to user review threads with a concise response
-  - You MUST keep your response to less than 3 sentences
 - You MUST categorize each piece of feedback as:
   - Actionable code changes that can be implemented immediately
   - Clarifying questions that require user input